 We went through so many places that I had or had not seen before that it’s impossible to include them all here.
 We went through Nîmes with its arena (les arènes de Nîmes), which I knew well and where I had even seen a corrida.
+What a horror!

 Someone had recommend Cassis to us, and we have been back a couple of times after that, first with John’s parents and then with my sister Gun.
-She did research work on malignant melanoma one semester in Marseille and we toured the coastal part of Provence together that Easter in 1981.
-I remember the year because I still had a leg in a cast after a ski accident in Alpe-d’Huez.
+Cassis was at the time an adorable little town with a beautiful harbor, still unspoiled by tourism.
+Gun did research work on malignant melanoma one semester in Marseille and we toured the coastal part of Provence together that Easter in 1981.
+I remember which year because I still had a leg in a cast after a ski accident in Alpe-d’Huez.

 Funny Stratis amused himself in the strangest ways.
 Once by throwing my black hat into the sea, never to be retrieved of course.
-Hilarious.
+Hilarious.Hmm.
 Another time he and Lucille poured water over me and I think also John as we were sitting below their bedroom window.

 We took turns cooking, but more often than not we ate at a restaurant down the road, or actually up on a cliff, with a gorgeous view over the Mediterranean.